googleapis/nodejs-translate/samples/README.md

 #### Install Dependencies

-From the [root directory](https://github.com/googleapis/nodejs-translate) of the client library, install the dependencies and link them as a package:
+From the [root directory](https://github.com/googleapis/nodejs-translate) of the client library install the dependencies:

 ```
 npm install